 The book includes a preface by Anna Zegna, an extensive introduction by Andrea Zegna and a lively conversation between Dan Graham, Barbara Casavecchia and Joseph Grima, founder of the Space Caviar studio in Genoa and co-curator of the 2015 Chicago Architecture Biennale.
 “My pieces are for children's enjoyment, like a funhouse, and a photo opportunity for parents”, explains Graham, while talking about architecture, conceptual art, country & western music, museums, botanical garden and the importance of holding hands.
 The volume contains also two special “chapters”: a documentary section on 5 pavilions en plein air selected by the artist, and the long essay as “Garden as Theater as Museum” (1989), translated here in Italian for the first time.

-Dan Graham (born in 1942, lives in New York City) is a highly influential figure in the field of contemporary art, both as an
+Dan Graham (1942-2022) was a highly influential figure in the field of contemporary art, both as an

 artist and as a well-respected critic and theorist.
 He was the founding director of the John Daniels Gallery (1964–1965),